1.0 Library Customer Cards.

 3.07 The loan period for Rental DVDs/Blu-rays is 1 day and may not be renewed.

-3.08 The loan period for Compact Discs is 21 days and may be renewed for two additional 21-day periods if the item has not been reserved.
+3.08 The loan period for Compact Discs is 21 days and may be renewed for four additional 21-day periods if the item has not been reserved.

-3.09 The loan period for Non-rental DVDs/Blu-rays is 7 days and may be renewed for two additional 7-day periods if the item has not been reserved.
+3.09 The loan period for Non-rental DVDs/Blu-rays is 7 days and may be renewed for four additional 7-day periods if the item has not been reserved.

-3.10 The loan period for Video Games is 7 days and may be renewed for two additional 7-day periods if the item has not been reserved.
+3.10 The loan period for Video Games is 7 days and may be renewed for four additional 7-day periods if the item has not been reserved.